The Texas Public Information Act

 Requesting Public Records from the City of Round Rock

 All requests for public records must be made in writing per the Texas Public Information Act.
-While, the city must respond to any written requests for open records (whether by mail, e-mail, fax or online), the City of Round Rock utilizes software for the public to make requests to the City, and to manage it’s open record requests.
-This is the preferred method for submitting a request, and it is accessible through the City of Round Rock website.
+While, the city must respond to any written requests for open records (whether by mail, e-mail, or online), the City of Round Rock utilizes software (powered by GovQA) for the public to make requests to the City, and to manage it’s open record requests.
+This is the preferred method for submitting a request.
 This tool allows for a fast and efficient way for the public to submit a request to the City.
 A requester can also check the status of their requests and view past requests that they have submitted to the City of Round Rock through this Open Records Center.
 The City also manages its correspondence between the City Clerk’s Office and the a requester through this system.
+If you are not able to submit one online, you may use the form prescribed by the Texas Attorney General’s office and either mail, e-mail, or hand deliver it to the City Clerk at the address below.

-State law provides that a governmental entity can designate a person that is authorized to receive e-mail or faxed requests for open records.
+State law provides that a governmental entity can designate a person that is authorized to receive all requests for open records.
 If such designation is made, the Texas Public Information Act is only activated if the request is directed to such person.
 Pursuant to Section 552.301(c) of the Act, the City Manager has designated the City Clerk to receive all requests made to the City of Round Rock for public information.
-As such, the City of Round Rock is not responsible to responding to e-mailed and faxed requests sent to any person other than the City Clerk.
+Click here to view the City’s public information poster required by the Attorney General’s office (also posted in City Hall and the Police Department).
+As such, the City of Round Rock is not responsible to responding to mailed or e-mailed requests sent to any person other than the City Clerk and the Act does not allow you to make a request to anyone other than the designated person.
+We do not accept faxed requests.

 City Clerk’s Office